MinJunSeo/project-structure-generator/README.md

 ## Before using service

-If you want to use project structure generate service, you must execute this command.
+If you want to use PSG service, you must execute this command.
+But, you can use any command with no enter this command other than `PSG make <filename>` command.

 `psg init`